opis/opis.github.io/_projects/routing/5.x/02-routing-101.md

 ## Introduction

-The first step in building a routing system is to decide over the structure of the paths you want to handle and find a pattern for that structure.
+The first step into building a routing system is to decide over the structure of the paths you want to handle and find a pattern for that structure.

 ```php